 Amazon Warehouse Management System

 FBA Onsite is a cloud-based warehouse management and fulfillment solution that enables sellers to quickly convert their warehouse into an Amazon fulfillment node by deploying an Amazon Warehouse Management System (WMS) in seller warehouses.

 This WMS provides them with deep integration with Amazon and improved end to end fulfillment capabilities to enable them to ship directly from their warehouse with a Prime badge and to meet the Prime performance bar.

-It also includes shipping integration with downstream Amazon systems such as Seller Central, as well as inventory audit and automated replenishment capabilities.
+It also includes shipping integration with downstream Amazon systems such as Seller Central, as well as inventory audit and Amazon marketplace automations covering processes like replenishment capabilities.